 Customer support teams work 24/7 – especially now that people increasingly pose their questions on brand profiles, usually from a mobile device.
 Gone are the days customers were limited to hotlines while queued with obnoxious elevator music blasting in their ears as they waited for someone to pick up the receiver.
 Duh, social networks have become a tool both satisfied and disgruntled customers alike use to wield praise, the opposite of praise, and questions on these very public forums.
 Brands need to be ready to address the consumer demand that continues to rise every quarter.

 Why is that a good thing?

 Achieving Socially Devoted and Smart Storyteller status is extremely difficult – and for good reason.
 It’s hard to excel at both customer care and producing top-notch, engaging content, frequently.
-It’s impossible without using a tool like Socialbakers Analytics!
-Don’t take our word for it, look at how Tui Travel improved their customer care or how Nestle is gaining actionable insights to take decisions in real-time.
+It’s impossible without using a tool like Social Media Analytics!
+Don’t take our word for it, look at how Nestle is gaining actionable insights to take decisions in real-time.